MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/prometheus-metrics-overview.md

 To enable Managed Prometheus for Microsoft Azure air-gapped clouds, contact support.

-## Self-managed Prometheus using remote write
+## Azure hosted self-managed Prometheus

-In addition to the managed service for Prometheus, you can also use self-managed prometheus and remote-write to collect metrics and store them in an Azure Monitor workspace.
+In addition to the managed service for Prometheus, you can install and manage your own Prometheus instance and use remote-write to store metrics in an Azure Monitor workspace.

+Using remote-write, you can collect data from self-managed Prometheus servers running in the following environments:

+- Azure virtual machines
+- Azure virtual machine scale sets
+- Arc-enabled servers
+- Self manged Azure-hosted or arc-enabled Kubernetes clusters.

 ### Self-managed Kubernetes services